Trade Stock Indices

 Line - plots a continuous line connecting closing prices of indices.

-Japanese Candle-sticks Setup Patterns Trading Analysis - How to Use Japanese Candlestick in Stock Index Trading
+Japanese Candle-sticks Setup Patterns Analysis - How to Use Japanese Candlestick in Stock Index Trading

 Bars- displayed as sequence of OHCL bars.
 O-H-C-L represents OPEN HIGH LOW and CLOSE.
-The Opening price is displayed as a horizontal dash on left & closing price as a horizontal dash on right.
+Opening price is displayed as a horizontal dash to the left & the closing price as a horizontal dash to the right.

-Japanese Candle-sticks Setup Patterns Trading Analysis - How Do I Use Japanese Candles in Indices Trading?
+Japanese Candle-sticks Setup Patterns Analysis - How Do I Use Japanese Candles in Indices Trading?

 Candlesticks - these use the same price data as bar charts (open, high, low, & close).
-However, they are displayed in a much more visually identifiable way which looks like a candlestick with wicks on both its ends.
+However, they are displayed in a much more easily identifiable way that looks like a candlestick with wicks on both its ends.

 How to Analyze